What are Smart Whiteboards & How Do They Work? | Vibe

 Integrate Your Existing Workflow

-With good smart board software, you can easily use app integrations that connect to your existing workflows to tag colleagues and remote workers for review.
+With good smart whiteboard software, you can easily use app integrations that connect to your existing workflows to tag colleagues and remote workers for review.

 By integrating your workflow and task management with an interactive whiteboard, you’ll be able to share the session with key contributors who may have missed the meeting.
 They can pick up where you left off and add new notations.